weefbellington/screenplay/README.md

 only a few things by itself: create a View (`Scene.setUp`), destroy a View (`Scene.tearDown`) and get the current view (`Scene.getView`).

-The standard scene implementation uses Flow's [Layouts.createView()](https://github.com/square/flow/blob/master/flow/src/main/java/flow/Layouts.java) to set up the scene.
+The reference implementation uses Flow's [Layouts.createView()](https://github.com/square/flow/blob/master/flow/src/main/java/flow/Layouts.java) to set up the scene.
 You can pass a list of `Component`s to the scene constructor, which can be used to apply behaviors after the scene is set up and before it is torn down: